Arielbanua/AENE-test/README.md

-Here’s a `README.md` template for your Healthcare Management project using blockchain:

----

 # Healthcare Management System Using Blockchain

 This project was developed for the DevMatch Hackathon, focusing on secure and efficient patient record management utilizing blockchain technology.
 Built using MasChain and Node.js, the system leverages smart contracts, certificates, audit trails, and user wallet management to ensure the integrity and confidentiality of patient data.